 - Packing :: I’ve used the same list for over ten years.
 I have one for me and one for each child.
 You will never forget anything.

-- Cleaning :: I like this Daily Cleaning Checklist by Real Simple.
+- Cleaning :: I like this Daily Cleaning Checklist by Real Simple or a basic house cleaning checklist .
 It reminds me of how little time it takes for routine maintenance and cleaning.
 Moneysavingmom’s 2-Hour Holiday Cleaning List also helps me whip a disaster into shape.

 - Grocery List :: Working through my grocery list like the store’s layout makes it a breeze.
 It also serves as a “trigger list” for items I may have forgotten.